 An Overview of Used Car Financing

 If you plan to obtain financing for your used car in instead of paying cash, the first step is to secure a loan pre-approval.
 Most dealerships offer in-house financing, but outside loans from major financial institutions come at a much cheaper rate.
-You can always negotiate with the dealership’s financing department to see if they can beat your current loan offer.
+You can try to negotiate with the dealership’s financing department to see if they can beat your current loan offer.
 Otherwise, credit unions are your best bet as their rates tend to be much lower than their big bank counterpart.

 Used Car Financing Tips

 Before you apply for used car financing, keep the following in mind:

 - The monthly payments may be higher.
 Most used car lenders won’t offer lengthy loan terms of six or seven years like you’ll find for new cars because the car has already depreciated in value.

 - Older used cars may not qualify for financing.
 If the value has depreciated significantly, there’s a higher chance of default if the car becomes inoperable before the loan is paid in full.